- Adjunct Professor Rosalind Mason

 Cross-border Insolvency Law and Practice, International Insolvency and Restructuring, International Commercial Law, Bankruptcy and Insolvency Law, Consumer Bankruptcy, CPLRC

-Professor Rosalind Mason is Professor of Insolvency & Restructuring Law and a member of the Faculty of Law’s Commercial and Property Law Research Centre.
+Professor Rosalind Mason is an Adjunct Professor in the Faculty of Law, having previously held positions as a Professor of Insolvency & Restructuring Law and Head of the Law School.
 Rosalind holds Bachelors’ degrees and a Doctoral degree from the University of Queensland (UQ) and a Masters degree in law from the University of Sydney.
 In 2003, the University of Queensland awarded her a Dean’s Commendation for Outstanding Research Higher Degree Thesis for her doctoral dissertation on ‘Insolvency and Private International Law: Principal Interests in the Resolution of Multistate Insolvency Issues’.

 As a scholar, Rosalind has specialised in cross-border insolvency law.
 In 2006 she was invited by Treasury to be a member of the Insolvency Law Advisory Group on changes to Australia’s Corporate Insolvency Laws, which included domestic adoption of the UNCITRAL Model Law on Cross-border Insolvency.
 In 2010, she was invited to join an expert group established by Australian Treasury and the New Zealand Department of Economic Development to work on enhancements to trans-Tasman cross-border insolvency arrangements.
 In 2013, she led a QUT research project on the ALI-III Transnational Insolvency: Global Principles for Cooperation in International Insolvency Cases for the Australian Academy of Law.
 The Federal Court of Australia has also invited her to serve as a panelist on cross-border insolvency for national conferences.